amedeiros/usda_market/README.md

 # Usda Market

-Usda Market is a ruby gem for using the USDA's farmers market directory api.
+Usda Market is a ruby gem for using the USDAs farmers market directory api.
 For more information on this api see their documentation [here](http://search.ams.usda.gov/farmersmarkets/v1/svcdesc.html)

 ## Installation